- Dr Juan Hernandez Santisteban

 School of Physics and Astronomy

 How can we make our observations sustainable?
 Slowly but surely, the field is moving towards adapting old telescopes into – or building new – robotic telescopes.
-At St Andrews, we use the global network of robotic telescopes (at Las Cumbres Observatory https://lco.global/) to study supermassive black holes.
-This “new” wave of robotic telescopes alleviates the carbon footprint of astronomers worldwide and sets the new standard for future astronomical facilities.
+At the University of St Andrews, we use the global network of robotic telescopes (at Las Cumbres Observatory) to study supermassive black holes.
+This ‘new’ wave of robotic telescopes reduces the carbon footprint of astronomers worldwide and sets the new standard for future astronomical facilities.